 Timeline: 3–6 months for new brands; established brands rarely bottleneck here.

-The problem is that inconsistent brand descriptions across LinkedIn, Crunchbase, your About page, and coverage confuse the model.
+The problem is that inconsistent brand descriptions across LinkedIn, Crunchbase, your About page, and coverage create conflicting entity signals, reducing the model’s confidence in your brand identity.

 The fix: